Carnegie Institution for Science

-Carnegie Science, also known as the Carnegie Institution of Washington and formerly Carnegie Institution for Science, is an organization established to fund and perform scientific research in the United States.
-This institution is headquartered in Washington, D.C.
-As of 30 June 2020, the Institution's endowment was valued at $926.9 million.
-In 2018, the expenses for scientific programs and administration were $96.6 million.
-American astronomer and astrophysicist John Mulchaey is the current president of the institution.
+Carnegie Science, also known as Carnegie Institution for Science and formerly the Carnegie Institution of Washington, is an independent, nonprofit organization established in 1902 to fund and perform scientific research.
+The institution is headquartered in Washington, D.C.
+Its three interdisciplinary scientific divisions focus on life and environmental science, Earth and planetary science, and astronomy and astrophysics.

+In 2024, expenses for scientific programs and administration totaled approximately $110 million.
+As of June 30, 2025, the institution's investment portfolio was valued at approximately $986 million.
+The current president is American astronomer and astrophysicist John Mulchaey, whose official term began in November 2024.

 Name

+In 2024, "Carnegie Institution for Science" officially adopted the name "Carnegie Science", a name which has been used informally since 2007 when they first changed the name from "Carnegie Institution of Washington" to "Carnegie Institution for Science."
+The institution's legal name remains "Carnegie Institution of Washington."

+The institution’s three scientific divisions are named (1) Carnegie Science Biosphere Science & Engineering, (2) Carnegie Science Earth & Planets Laboratory, and (3) Carnegie Science Observatories.

 More than 20 independent organizations were established through the philanthropy of Andrew Carnegie and feature his surname.

-In 2024, the "Carnegie Institution for Science" officially adopted the name "Carnegie Science", a name which has been used informally since 2007 when they first changed the name from "Carnegie Institution of Washington" to "Carnegie Institution for Science".
+Carnegie Science is unaffiliated with these other organizations, including the Carnegie Science Center in Pittsburgh and Carnegie Mellon University.